-Mr. Netser (interpretation): Thank you, Mr. Chairman.
-We are clarifying that.
-Nunavut Tunngavik Incorporated, Inuit organization I do not think they pay one penny and they oppose this when they should not really be unfortunately.
-My next question, this morning when I chatted over the Internet with a constituent, they had some worries that many Inuit also have business and also non-Inuit who have made north their own home community.
+Mr. Netser (interpretation): Thank you.
+Now that we have that clarified, I don't think NTI and the Inuit organizations pay one dollar and they oppose this when they should not really be, which is unfortunate.

+For my next question, this morning when I chatted over the Internet with a constituent, they had some worries that many Inuit have businesses and also non-Inuit who have made the north their home.
 Will they be affected by this Bill 55?
 Thank you.

 Hon.
 Jeannie Ehaloak: Thank you, Mr. Chairman.
-The residents within the municipality would not be affected by this bill.
+The residents within our municipalities would not be affected by this bill.
 It is only for Inuit-owned lands outside of municipalities.
 Thank you, Mr. Chairman.

 Chairman: Thank you.
-Mr. Lightstone
+Mr. Lightstone.

 Mr. Lightstone: Thank you, Mr. Chairman.
-I would also like to take this opportunity to go on the record in respects to concerns that have been recently raised by the Iqaluit city council regarding the issue of the Property Assessment Taxation Act.

-Mr. Chairman, I would like to recognize that it is beyond the scope of Bill 55, but I would like to ask can the minister confirm that she is aware of the concerns that were raised by the City of Iqaluit in respects to taxation of mixed-use properties?
+I would also like to take this opportunity to go on the record in respect to concerns that have been recently raised by the Iqaluit city council regarding the issue of the Property Assessment and Taxation Act.
+Mr. Chairman, I would like to recognize that it is beyond the scope of Bill 55, but I would like to ask: can the minister confirm that she is aware of the concerns that were raised by the City of Iqaluit in respect to taxation of mixed-use properties?
 Thank you, Mr. Chairman.